Events and Resources

 Island City Bike Tour

-In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour -- a free community event that offers guided cycling tours of some of the City's bike routes.
+In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour - a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
-The 20th annual event originally scheduled for June 14, 2020 has been postponed until further notice.
+The 2021 event originally scheduled for June 13, 2021 has been postponed until further notice.

 Bike to Work Week

 Bike to Work Week is a regional initiative inaugurated in 2007.
 The event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.
-Participants are encouraged to log their trips in order to be entered to win daily prizes: register today at btww.ca
+Participants are encouraged to log trips in order to be entered to win daily prizes.
+Register today at btww.ca.

 Ministry of Transportation & Infrastructure has jurisdiction over provincial roadways and highways, some of which are located in Richmond.
 The Ministry's website has cycling information that includes provincial cycling policy and Motor Vehicle Act links plus the schedule of the George Massey Tunnel bike shuttle.